Calling all innovators

 What you'll need:

 You'll need a team of up to 5 amazing girls to mentor.
-While working with a team isn't required for students, we believe the Technovation Challenge is more educational, inspirational, and all-around fun experience if approached as a group.
+We believe the Technovation Challenge is more educational, inspirational, and all-around fun experience if approached as a group.
 Connect with a team online after you register, or recruit other girls in your area!

 About 50 hours over the season; recruit and supervise students, coordinate speakers and meeting space, ensure internet and computer access, and oversee teams as they complete the curriculum.